decredcommunity/outreach/pr-materials-march-2020.md

 ## Target audience

 Decred aims to reach a wide array of discrete audiences, from Bitcoin maximalists to Futurists.
-For high-level messaging purposes, these audiences can be grouped under three umbrellas:
+For high-level messaging purposes, these audiences can be grouped under three umbrellas: technical, investors and mainstream.

 ### Technical audience